 Color-Coded for Your Convenience: Enemies far above your level flash red, enemies that pose some challenge to fight flash yellow, and enemies far below your level and can be defeated by just walking into them flash blue.

-Darker and Edgier: While the overall story is more serious than its predecessor, the tone is still pretty silly, apart from some serious moments.
+Darker and Edgier: The overall tone of the story is far more serious than its predecessor, though there are still plenty of comical moments.

 Dark Is Not Evil: Following Mestvolos's death, the demons emerge from the Dark World and make peace with the humans.

-In the last fight of Judgement, you become unable to be defeated, as shown by your HP staying at one despite walking through lava.
+In the last fight of Judgement, you are unable to be defeated, as shown by your HP staying at one despite walking through lava.

 Evil Knockoff: Inverted with No. 30, an android replica of the Time Goddess.
-In spite of General Richter's intentions, She was such a perfect replica that she would obey a hero.
-And a good thing too, since the Time Godess has gone completely insane during the Ragnarok chapter.
+In spite of General Richter's intentions, she was so perfect a copy that she would only aid a hero.
+A good thing too, since the real deal has gone completely off the deep end during Ragnarok.

-Foreshadowing: In the first scenario, Yusha swears revenge against the one who betrayed him, and against fate itself.
-It isn't until the very last storyline that we learn that Yusha was not being metaphorical when he swore revenge against Fate.
+Foreshadowing: At the end of the first scenario, Yusha swears vengeance upon the one who betrayed him, and against fate itself.
+It isn't until the very last storyline that we learn that he was not being metaphorical when he spoke of getting revenge against Fate.

-Heel-Face Turn: Franchesca, Cozain, Sach, and Asura Nadeshiko all end up joining the party, though Cozain and Asura are optional and while Franchesca joins the good guys early on, she doesn't actually fight with the hero until the Ragnarock scenario.
+Heel-Face Turn: Francisca, Cozain, the 3rd Slaughter Daughter (aka Sach), and Asura Nadeshiko all end up joining the party, though Cozain and Asurako are optional and while Francisca joins the good guys early on, she doesn't become a full-fledged party member until the Ragnarok chapter.

 Human Popsicle: Geezer is found in one on two separate occasions.
-Similar to how in the first game Hero sealed himself in case the world needed him, Hero sealed himself such that a hero in need could revive him, guessing (correctly) that his time-shifted son would find him.
+Much like how in the first game Hero sealed himself in case the world needed him, he did so again such that a hero in need could revive him, guessing (correctly) that his time-shifted son would find him.